staleread/tempo/docs/concepts.md

 > At this stage the `attach` property comes into play

-At this stage Serianilla attaches actual values for `attrs`, `events`, `params`, and `props` ("refs" for simplicity).
+At this stage Tempo attaches actual values for `attrs`, `events`, `params`, and `props` ("refs" for simplicity).
 The commands are also processed at this moment.

 ### 4. Unwrapping child components

 > At this stage the `imports` property comes into play

-At this stage Serianilla first retrieves all child component nodes inside the template.
+At this stage Tempo first retrieves all child component nodes inside the template.
 For each of them it checks the `shouldRender` flag and either loads the stored state or cleans it if the component shouldn't be rendered.

 ## Commands

-In Serianilla commands are represented as HTML tags starting with `$`.
+In Tempo commands are represented as HTML tags starting with `$`.
 In fact these serve as a replacement for common JS expressions used in JSX.

 ### `$if`